 - 1. Students must apply for financial aid by completing the appropriate financial aid application forms in a timely fashion.
 Most visa approvals require verification of ability to pay tuition, room and board, and expenses while abroad. - 2.
-There are two types of study-abroad programs with which financial aid may be concerned: - Niagara University-affiliated programs (at present Caribbean, Santiago, London, Angers, Lille, Lake Como, Monterrey, Mar del Plata, Maastrict, Seville, Padua, and CCIS programs) for which NU credit is given.
+There are two types of study-abroad programs with which financial aid may be concerned: - Niagara University-affiliated programs for which NU credit is given.
 Students enrolled in a Niagara University-affiliated program may be eligible for institutional, federal, and New York state aid. - Other programs, which are approved for transfer credit.
 Students enrolled in these programs are NOT eligible for institutional aid, but may be eligible for federal and New York state aid.